HouseMech/AssignmentSolo/Documentations/readme.md

 - Every commit that was made in testing branch automatically triggers the build/testing
 - Travis CI uses [.travis.yml](../.travis.yml) file to recognize the configuration
 - Some of the jobs were not successful since implementing JUnit in Maven is a bit more complex than pure JUnit, but Travis CI definitely verifies and builds our project

+# API Explanations (Solo Project)

+In order to help the Gym Help Desk agent reach a larger target audience, I implemented a google translate feature to better help users communicate to the bot.
+If by chance your english is a little lacking, you can converse with the bot in your native tongue and the translate feature will allow it to understand you.

+Due to some time constraints from other projects, quizzes and assignments, I did not have sufficient time to implement a second API.